SummaiyaBegum/Accessing_data_and_QC/workflow.md

 * `--out2 ERR5386380_2.trimmed.fastq.gz`
   Output file for cleaned reverse reads.
-  These trimmed files will be used for alignment.
+  These processed files will be used as input for downstream analysis, such as alignment.

 * `--cut_front`
   Enables quality-based cutting from the beginning of the read.